DataDog/integrations-core/system_swap/README.md

 # Overview

-This check monitors the number of bytes any host as swapped in and swapped out.
+This check monitors the number of bytes a host has swapped in and swapped out.

 # Installation